-‘Keeping Up With the Kardashians’: Then & Now
+Keeping Up with the Kardashians Ends Tonight: See the Kardashian-Jenner Family Then & Now

-Keeping Up with the Kardashians Turns 10: See the KarJenner Family Then & Now
+See the Kardashian-Jenner Family Then & Now

-How have things changed for the famous family in the last 10 years?
-Let us count the ways …
+How have things changed for the famous family since season 1 of Keeping Up with the Kardashians?
+Let us count the ways ...

 Then: 26